RaminHAL9001/haskell-exercises/Calculator.md

 ```

 #### 3.12.2.
 A stack from function composition `(.)` and partial function application
-In exercise 3.12.1 we use a list of tuples as our stack data
+In exercise 3.12.1 we use a list of tuples of type `[(CalcAST, Char)]`
+as our stack data structure.
+But a chain of function compositions
+using the dot `('.')` operator can also act as a stack data
 structure.
-But a chain of function compositions can also act as a
-stack data structure.
 Take this expression as an example:

 ``` haskell
 let add = (+) :: Int -> Int -> Int